Bernullys/cs50_sql/README.md

             ON DELETE NO ACTION: This allows the deletion of IDs that are referenced by a foreign key and nothing happens.
             ON DELETE SET NULL: This allows the deletion of IDs that are referenced by a foreign key and sets the foreign key references to NULL.
             ON DELETE SET DEFAULT: This does the same as the previous, but allows us to set a default value instead of NULL.
             ON DELETE CASCADE: This allows the deletion of IDs that are referenced by a foreign key and also proceeds to cascadingly delete the referencing foreign key rows.
             For example, if we used this to delete an artist ID, all the artist’s affiliations with the artwork would also be deleted from the table.
-Example:
-                FOREIGN KEY("artist_id") REFERENCES "artists"("id") ON DELETE CASCADE FOREIGN KEY("collection_id") REFERENCES "collections"("id") ON DELETE CASCADE
+            Example: (This is does when Designing the Tables, is a constrains) FOREIGN KEY("artist_id") REFERENCES "artists"("id") ON DELETE CASCADE FOREIGN KEY("collection_id") REFERENCES "collections"("id") ON DELETE CASCADE